stouffer/EvoGeoModules/manuscript/manuscript.md

 induced from the nodes of the local network).
 Hence the regional networks are always a perfect subset of the continental network, and do not reflect whether species were actually observed to interact locally or not, but whether they *can* interact at all.
-This *regional* network is a baseline estimate derived from interactions within the species pool, and measures the effect of species sampling on co-phylogenetic matching.
+This *regional* network is thus a baseline estimate derived from interactions within the species pool and measures the effect of species sampling on co-phylogenetic matching.

 The third, *local* interaction data also accounts for variation in the interactions between observed species, in addition to encompassing the above.
-In contrast to the regional scale, the local scale includes only the interactions that were actually observed in the field at a given site.
+In contrast to the regional scale, the local scale only includes the interactions that were actually observed in the field at a given site.
 Therefore, the local and regional networks always include the same species, but the local network has only a subset (or, at most, an exact match) of the interactions in the regional network.

-We finally define the spatial consistency of every interaction as the number of sites in which the two species involved co-occur, or simply
+We finally define the spatial consistency of every interaction as the proportion of sites in which the two co-occurring species interact with each other, or simply
 \begin{equation}
-S_{ij} = \frac{L_{ij}}{C_{ij}}\,,
+S_{ij} = \frac{L_{ij}}{C_{ij}}\,.
 \end{equation}
-the spatial consistency of an interaction $S_{ij}$ between species $i$ and $j$ is measured by dividing the number of locations in which both are present ($C_{ij}$) and the number of locations in which they interact ($L_{ij}$).
+The spatial consistency of an interaction $S_{ij}$ between species $i$ and $j$ is therefore the ratio between the the number of locations in which they were observed to interact ($L_{ij}$) and the number of locations in which both were observed to be present ($C_{ij}$).
 Because $L_{ij} \in [0,C_{ij}]$, this measure takes values in
 $[0,1]$.
 Larger values reflect high spatial consistency.
-Note that although they are reported as 0 (*i.e.* having no interactions), we actually have no information about species pairs that have never co-occured; this is a common, but hard to correct, feature of spatially replicated datasets in which species occurrence varies [@mora15].
-Therefore, the values of $S_{ij}$ can only be defined for species that have been observed to *co-occur* at least once.
+Note that although they are reported as 0 (*i.e.* having no interactions), we actually have no information about species pairs that have never co-occurred; this is a common, but hard-to-correct-for, feature of spatially replicated datasets in which species occurrence varies [@mora15].
+Therefore, the only values of $S_{ij}$ can be properly estimated are those for species pairs that have been observed to *co-occur* at least once.

 ## Quantifying co-phylogenetic matching

-We quantify the strength of co-phylogenetic matching in terms of the degree of matching between host and parasite phylogenies, given knowledge of extant species interactions (at varying spatial scales).
+We quantify the strength of co-phylogenetic matching in terms of the degree of matching between host and parasite phylogenies given knowledge of extant species interactions.
 We do so using the *PACo* method [@balb13], which is robust to variations in both number of species and interactions. *PACo* provides measures of both the network-level congruence (*i.e.*, is there phylogenetic signal in the species interactions across the entire network?) and the interaction-level signal (*i.e.*, what is the contribution of each interaction to the overall signal?).
-Strong values of the latter metric reflect *low* contributions to co-phylogenetic matching -- interactions that contribute strongly to phylogenetic congruence have low *PACo* values.
+Because interaction-level measures provided by *PACo* operate like residuals, larger values of this metric reflect *low* contributions to co-phylogenetic matching.
+Likewise, interactions that contribute strongly to phylogenetic congruence have smaller *PACo* values.
 Importantly, and in contrast to previous methods such as *ParaFit* [@lege02], *PACo* also can be used to meaningfully quantify the contribution of every interaction to the network-level signal even in cases where the entire network shows no significant phylogenetic signal.

-All values returned by *PACo* are tested for deviation from a random expectation, generated by applying permutations on the species interaction networks.
-Specifically, we applied permutations that maintained the number of parasites for each hosts, and the number of hosts for each parasites.
-It has the effect of measuring whether re-distributing interactions between tree tips would give rise to the same value.
-We compared the observed value to the randomized distribution using a two-tailed statistic: a significant value indicates that the observed value is unlikely to have been observed by chance, without pre-specifying whether or not it is larger or smaller than expected.
+All values returned by *PACo* are tested for deviation from a random expectation, and we generated those random expectations by applying permutations to the species interaction networks.
+Specifically, we applied permutations that maintained the number of parasites for each host and the number of hosts for each parasite.
+This has the effect of measuring whether re-distributing interactions between tree tips would give rise to the same value.
+We always compared the observed value to the randomized distribution using a two-tailed statistic; thus, a significant value indicates that the observed value is unlikely to have been observed by chance, without pre-specifying whether or not it is larger or smaller than expected.

 As required by *PACo*, the phylogenetic trees for hosts and parasites were rendered ultrametric (*i.e.*, all species are at the same distance from the root).
-This has the consequence of losing the temporal component of the three (which was not available for the parasites in the original dataset), but standardizes phylogenetic distances in a way that satisfies *PACo*'s requirements.
-This introduces the, in our opinion reasonable, hypothesis that the common ancestor to the parasites was able to infect the common ancestor of the host.
+This has the consequence of losing the temporal component of the tree (which was not available for the parasites in the original dataset), but standardizes phylogenetic distances in a way that satisfies *PACo*'s requirements.
+Moreover, this introduces the hypothesis that the common ancestor to the parasites was able to infect the common ancestor of the host.
+XXX This assumption is reasonable based on refs YYY and ZZZ.
+XXX

 !{maps}